constructivesec/how_to_sell_brian/README.md

 **I know two other people named Brian Quick in the Indianapolis area.
 Make an intelligent guess about who they are and why I would know them.**

 This requires actual research about me as a person and thoughtful reasoning about my professional and personal context.
 Generic AI-generated guesses won't cut it.
-No answer = your email goes straight to spam.
+No answer = you clearly value your time more than my time.
+Probably not a good way to start a relationship.

 ## Final Thoughts